Painting-video installation and live performance, 04:00:00

-Afterlight was a collaboration with painter Virginia Broersma which consisted of a painting-video installation paired with four live performances of each 30 minutes.
-Through the use of the different mediums (painting, video, live performance) that 'remain' in our memories differently, the work aimed to remember forgotten and invisible bodies through ideas of ephemerality and permanence.
+Afterlight was a collaboration with painter Virginia Broersma which consisted of a painting-video installation paired with four live performances which lasted each 30 minutes.
+By using various mediums (painting, video, live performance) that 'remain' in our memories differently, the work aimed to remember forgotten and invisible bodies through ideas of ephemerality and permanence.
 The work was expanded with words by LA-based curator and writer Virginia Arce and the video was produced with LA- based artist Christian Alvarez.
 It was presented at the Latin American Museum of Art as part of the Barrio Baroque event.